Departmental Health and Safety Manual

 Other Copy: College/School or Department

-Retention: 3 years after case resolved or withdrawn
+Retention: 3 years after resolution of case

 Disposition Method: Shred or Delete